webcomponents-cg/community-protocols/proposals/context.md

 ## Context Providers

 A context provider will satisfy a `context-request` event, passing the `callback` the requested data whenever the data changes.
-A provider will attach an event listener to the DOM tree to catch the event, and if it will be able to satisfy the request _MUST_ call `stopPropagation` on the event.
+A provider will attach an event listener to the DOM tree to catch the event, and if it will be able to satisfy the request it _MUST_ call `stopPropagation` on the event.

 If the provider has data available to satisfy the request then it should immediately invoke the `callback` passing the data.
 If the event has a truthy `subscribe` property, then the provider can assume that the `callback` can be invoked multiple times, and may retain a reference to the callback to invoke as the data changes.
 If this is the case the provider should pass the second `unsubscribe` parameter to the callback when invoking it in order to allow the requester to disconnect itself from the providers notifications.